UoYCS-plasma/P-GP2/README.md

 Options:

--C - Enable graph copying.
+-c - Enable graph copying.

--D - Compile program with GCC debugging flags.
+-d - Compile program with GCC debugging flags.

--L - Specify root directory of installed files.
+-l - Specify root directory of installed files.

--O - Specify directory for generated code and program output.
+-o - Specify directory for generated code and program output.

+-o - Specify a program name.
+If this argument is supplied, all variable names will be prefixed with the given name and, instead of a executable program, a library will be generated where a apply_[program name] function can be used to apply the program to a GP 2 host graph.
+Helpful for intergrating a program with other c code.

 The compiler can also be used to validate GP 2 source files.